MicaelTargino/leetcode/replace_employee_id_with_unique_id/README.md

 # Approach
-I noticed that I would need to use a JOIN
+I noticed that I would need to use a JOIN. in this case, a LEFT JOIN, because I wanted to bring all the values from the Employees table, and the matching values of the EmployeeUNI table, to bring the null values from the employees too.

 # Code
 ```